LucieKarm/en.sijemerousky.cz/README.md

 There are sewing machines, materials and teachers available daily.
 [Come and help us!](https://www.ced-brno.cz/rousky)

 ## I have the fabrics and/or cords and I want to donate them
-[Let us know](https://docs.google.com/forms/d/e/1FAIpQLSdjZqHkglV2Gdva7ELOEVB6H6uPRfy8BAUKaHk2O_XiOAZpKw/viewform?usp=sf_link), we will send a driver for them.
+[Let us know](https://docs.google.com/forms/d/e/1FAIpQLSdmHxPWY3-xusaqLa7ixAWq3ss5JsBEoZo0ldEgsnW3hOFj3g/viewform?usp=sf_link), we will send a driver for them.

 ## I want to sew at home, please bring me the material
-[Contact us](https://docs.google.com/forms/d/e/1FAIpQLSdjZqHkglV2Gdva7ELOEVB6H6uPRfy8BAUKaHk2O_XiOAZpKw/viewform?usp=sf_link), we will deliver the material.
+[Contact us](https://docs.google.com/forms/d/e/1FAIpQLSdmHxPWY3-xusaqLa7ixAWq3ss5JsBEoZo0ldEgsnW3hOFj3g/viewform?usp=sf_link), we will deliver the material.
 For each 5 masks sewn, you can take 1 for your use.
+There are many of you who help.
+We try to contact you as soon as possible, but **it may take up to two days**.
+Thank you for your understanding.

 ## I have the masks, where should I bring them?
 We will come for them, so you don't have to leave the house.
-[Please, let us know](https://docs.google.com/forms/d/e/1FAIpQLSdjZqHkglV2Gdva7ELOEVB6H6uPRfy8BAUKaHk2O_XiOAZpKw/viewform?usp=sf_link), and we will contact you.
+[Please, let us know](https://docs.google.com/forms/d/e/1FAIpQLSdmHxPWY3-xusaqLa7ixAWq3ss5JsBEoZo0ldEgsnW3hOFj3g/viewform?usp=sf_link), and we will contact you.

 ## I want to help, but I can't sew.
 - You can print out this [handout](https://drive.google.com/file/d/1jOadZlnYxfrnmT8MQqnZtCpBY7mKhgs1/view?usp=sharing) and attach them in your neighbourhood, so the information spread as far as possible.